derekeder/derekeder.com/_posts/blog/2023-05-07-electrifying-our-old-oak-park-home-heat-pumps.md

 What’s a heat pump, you ask?
 A [heat pump](https://en.wikipedia.org/wiki/Heat_pump) is a device which uses electricity to transfer heat from a cool space to a warm space, cooling the cool space and warming the warm space.
 It is very similar to an air conditioner, except that it also runs in reverse.

 In winter, a heat pump can move heat from the cool outdoors to warm a house; in summer, the pump reverses the flow from the house to the warmer outdoors.
-They transfer —rather than generate — heat, and are up to four times more energy-efficient than other ways of heating or cooling a home.
+They transfer —rather than generate — heat, and are up to four times more energy efficient than other ways of heating or cooling a home.

 <p><img class='img-responsive' src='/images/blog/heat-pumps/heat-pump-diagram.jpg' alt='Heat pumps move cool and warm air around depending on the season'></p>
 <p class="text-center"><em>Heat pumps move cool and warm air around depending on the season</em></p>